wangqiang1588/tfo-graphviz/readme.txt

 * `id="`*&lt;id&gt;*`"`

   Provides the identifier used to link the generated image to an image map.
-If you use the `simple` option then it also provides the name of the generated DOT graph container (since GraphViz uses this to generate the image map).
+If you use the `simple` option then it also provides the name of the generated DOT graph container (since Graphviz uses this to generate the image map).
 If not given then an identifier is generated with the form `tfo_graphviz_N` where *N* is an integer that starts at one when the plugin is loaded and is incremented with use.

 * `imap="yes|no"`

-  GraphViz can generate image maps using any URL's given in the DOT code so that clicking on objects in the resultant image will direct a web browser to a new page.
-The effect of this option is to both instruct GraphViz to generate a client-side image map and to also insert that map into the generated HTML.
+  Graphviz can generate image maps using any URL's given in the DOT code so that clicking on objects in the resultant image will direct a web browser to a new page.
+The effect of this option is to both instruct Graphviz to generate a client-side image map and to also insert that map into the generated HTML.
 It will use the `id` value as the name of the map (see the `id` option for details). `imap` defaults to `no`.

 * `lang="<dot|neato|twopi|circo|fdp>"`

-  Specifies the particular GraphViz interpreter to use.
+  Specifies the particular Graphviz interpreter to use.
 The options are `dot`, `neato`, `twopi`, `circo` and `fdp`.
   The default is `dot`.

 * `output="<png|gif|jpg>"`